-In 1808, Napoleon invaded Spain, and decided to impose his brother José Bonaparte, as king of Spain (1808-1810).
-The Criollos found in this circumstance the opportunity to seek their independence form Spain.
+In 1808, Napoleon invaded Spain and decided to impose his brother, José Bonaparte, as king of Spain (1808-1810).
+The Criollos found in this circumstance the opportunity to seek their independence from Spain.

 In the early hours of September 16, 1810, father Hidalgo, accompanied by several conspirators –Iganacio Allende, Doña Josefa Ortiz de Domínguez– rang the bell of his little church, calling everyone to fight for liberty.
 This was the beginning of the Independence War, which lasted 10 years.